gquittet/myworld/README.md

 You can see the official documentation about this plugin :
 [*Here*](http://vim-latex.sourceforge.net/documentation/latex-suite.html)

+> How I can compile a multiple files project ?

+*Just create an empty file with the name of your main tex file + ".latexmain".
+Exemple : If your main file is "main.tex", you'll create a file with this name :
+"main.tex.latexmain".*

 > How I can change the default output format ?

 *Juste add this option in your .vimrc file*